 a loss or change to your sense of smell or taste – this means you've noticed you cannot smell or taste anything, or things smell or taste different to normal

 If you have any of these main symptoms of coronavirus:

 Get a test to check if you have coronavirus as soon as possible.
-Book at https://www.gov.uk/get-coronavirus-test or call 119.
+There is walk in covid test centre at Reading Great Hall, University of Reading, Crown Place, RG15AQ.
+There is no need to book.
+Alternatively book a test online at https://www.gov.uk/get-coronavirus-test or by calling 119.

 You and anyone you live with should stay at home and not have visitors until you get your test result – only leave your home to have a test.